-One of the first steps to integrating data from a third party system into Depot is to determine how to identify vehicles so the attributes match in both systems.
+One of the first steps to integrating data from a third party system into MyEROAD is to determine how to identify vehicles so the attributes match in both systems.
 Ideally, a field like rego or vin can be used, but the customer and integrator need to co-ordinate with each other.

 4. Arrange vehicle attributes for optimal field display on the Activity page.

-When you created an APIkey, it triggered Depot to create a Gateway tab in the Activity page, under the map area, for monitorinig your incoming data from the third party system.
+When you created an APIkey, it triggered MyEROAD to create a Gateway tab in the Activity page, under the map area, for monitorinig your incoming data from the third party system.
 Attributes added in the XML request are displayed as fields in the Gateway tab and are loaded in the order of the request.
 So it is important to structure the attributes based on the most logical use to reduce requiring users to scroll through across the page.

 5. Select attribute status levels.